alerta/alerta-docs/_build/html/_sources/deployment.txt

 Authentication & SSL
 --------------------

-choose an auth provider

-decide whether to use HTTPS or not

-if multiple web servers ensure same SECRET_KEY is used
+Alerta supports several authentication mechanisms for both the API and the web UI and some key features of the web UI, like watching alerts, are only available if authentication is enabled.

+The API can be secured using API keys and the web UI can be secured using Basic Auth or an OAuth provider from either Google, Github or Twitter.

+If you plan to make the web UI accessible from a public URL it is strongly avised to enforce authentication and use HTTPS/SSL endpoints.

 .. _replicaset:

 Horizontal Scalability
 ----------------------

+if multiple web servers ensure same SECRET_KEY is used

 MongoDB Replica Set